AltimateAI/vscode-dbt-power-user/media/dependants.md

-Instead of typing commands, just click to build and run parent / children models as well as to execute tests easily
+#### After your model is ready, instead of typing commands, just click to build and run parent / children models as well as tests.

 ![See the graph and execute parent or children models](./images/graph.gif)

+#### Note: there is also a toolbar on the right, that can be used for performing many operations.